JaneckN/weatherapp/README.md

 The WeatherApp allows users to search for the current weather and forecast for a selected city.
 I use external weather API (https://www.metaweather.com/api/).
-I learn how to deal with Rest API to consume full response through RestTemplate, and also how to get a single field through JsonNode.
+I have learned how to deal with Rest API to consume full response through RestTemplate, and also how to get a single field through JsonNode.

 <br/>